stamat/poops/README.md

 Scripts are bundled with [esbuild](https://esbuild.github.io/).
 Supports `.js`, `.ts`, `.jsx`, and `.tsx` files out of the box — including React and other JSX frameworks.
 You can specify multiple scripts to bundle.
 Each script has the following properties:

-- `in` - the input path, can be an array of file paths, but please just use one file path per script
+- `in` - the input path, can be a file path, an array of file paths, or a glob pattern (e.g. `"src/js/*.js"`).
+Globs must use `/` separators (even on Windows)
-- `out` - the output path, can be a directory or a file path, but please just use it as a filename
+- `out` - the output path, can be a directory or a file path.
+With multiple inputs it must be a directory — entry points from different directories nest their output under the common ancestor (esbuild's `outbase`)
 - `options` - the options for the bundler.
 You can apply most of the esbuild options that are not in conflict with Poops.
 See [esbuild's options](https://esbuild.github.io/api/#build-api) for more info.

 **Options:**